amarnathreddy0201/amarnathreddy0201/README.md

         These layers make the final classification by mapping the learned features to the output classes.layer.

- **75) What is statistics
+ ***75) What is statistics***

-      collection data
+    - collection data

-      organizing data
+    - organizing data

-      Analysis of data
+    - Analysis of data

-      interpolation
+    - interpolation

-      presentation
+    - presentation

+***76) What is AI Compiler***

+    An "AI compiler" is a software tool that leverages artificial intelligence techniques to optimize and translate machine learning models (like those from TensorFlow or PyTorch) into efficient code for specific hardware, essentially streamlining the process of deploying AI models on different devices by automatically adjusting the code for maximum performance based on the target hardware; it essentially acts as a compiler specifically designed for machine learning models, enabling faster execution and better resource utilization across various platforms.